RACV Logo

 Travel Period

 What’s playing tonight?
 Nothing as dramatic as the stunning scenery of lush and verdant Scotland.
-With its glacial glens, mysterious lochs, and dramatic coastlines, Scotland has rightfully served as the beautiful backdrop for many of our favourite dramas, thrillers, and cliff-hangers.
+With its glacial glens, mysterious lochs, and dramatic coastlines, Scotland has rightfully served as the beautiful backdrop for many of our favorite dramas, thrillers, and cliffhangers.
 While James Bond, Harry Potter, and the clans of Outlander have introduced us to this awe-inspiring land, the magnificent moors, mountains, woodlands, and waterfalls steal the scenes.
 See them all on this splendid tour of Scotland as you take the low roads, high roads, and winding roads through the Lowlands, Highlands, and islands to witness the country’s breathtaking castles, hallowed battlefields, and mysterious ruins—stopping to catch your breath in the boisterous breweries and dizzying distilleries along the way.
 Spoiler alert—this is the most unspoiled scenery you’ll witness in your lifetime.
+PLUS, your tour includes your choice of excursions in Inverness so you can plan your day your way.

 Standard inclusions